 Only 10 states require nationwide background checks of nursing home employees.
 Massachusetts is not one of those states.
 But careless hiring of employees who pose undue dangers to residents can still constitute a form of nursing home abuse or neglect.

 Several incidents in Pittsfield, Massachusetts nursing homes illustrate the problem.
-The Hillcrest Commons Nursing Rehabilitation Center hired certified nursing assistant (CNA) Jerald H. Sullivan in 2009 after a Massachusetts-only background check.
+The Hillcrest Commons Nursing Rehabilitation Center hired a certified nursing assistant (CNA) Jerald H. Sullivan in 2009 after a Massachusetts-only background check.
 In January 2011, another employee caught Sullivan raping an elderly female patient.
 Had Hillcrest conducted a nationwide background check it would have discovered Sullivan’s criminal past in Vermont.

 At the Springside of Pittsfield nursing home, two former female employees were convicted of physically assaulting patients and another employee’s assault case is pending.
 At least one of those three former employees had a criminal record but the nursing home claims ignorance at the time of hiring.